-Trinity College London Playwriting Festival Set for St. James Theatre, 7-10 May
+Trinity College London Playwriting Festival Set for St. James Theatre, Now thru 10 May

-A four-day theatre festival is coming to the St. James Theatre from 07 -10 May 2014.
+A four-day theatre festival is coming to the St. James Theatre now through 10 May 2014.
 The 2014 International Festival of Playwriting and Performance celebrates the winners of Trinity College London's 2013-14 International Playwriting Competition.